 Addressing the vulnerabilities in the nation's aviation security system is an urgent national issue.
 Although the Gore Commission made recommendations on September 9, no agreement currently exists among all the key players, namely, the Congress, the administration-specifically FAA and the intelligence community, among others-and the aviation industry, on the steps necessary to improve security in the short and long term to meet the threat.
 In addition, who will be responsible in the long term for paying for new security initiatives has not been addressed.
 While FAA has increased security at domestic airports on a temporary basis, FAA and Department of Transportation officials believe that more permanent changes are needed.
 Furthermore, the cost of these changes will be significant, may require changes in how airlines and airports operate, and will likely have an impact on the flying public.
 To achieve these permanent changes, three initiatives that are under way may assist in developing a consensus among all interested parties on the appropriate direction and response to meet the ever-increasing threat.
+Once actions are agreed upon, congressional oversight will be needed to ensure the successful implementation of new technology and procedures.

-On July 17, 1996, FAA established a joint government-industry working group under its Aviation Security Advisory Committee.
-The committee, composed of representatives from FAA, the National Security Council, the Central Intelligence Agency, the Federal Bureau of Investigation, the Departments of Defense and State, the Office of Management and Budget, and the aviation community, will (1) review the threat to aviation, (2) examine vulnerabilities, (3) develop options for improving security, (4) identify and analyze funding options, and (5) identify the legislative, executive, and regulatory actions needed.
+On July 17, 1996, faa established a joint government-industry working group under its Aviation Security Advisory Committee.
+The committee, composed of representatives from faa, the National Security Council, the Central Intelligence Agency, the Federal Bureau of Investigation, the Departments of Defense and State, the Office of Management and Budget, and the aviation community, will (1) review the threat to aviation, (2) examine vulnerabilities, (3) develop options for improving security, (4) identify and analyze funding options, and (5) identify the legislative, executive, and regulatory actions needed.
 The goal is to provide the FAA Administrator with a final report by October 16, 1996.
 Any national policy issues would then be referred to the President by the FAA Administrator through the Secretary of Transportation.

-In recognition of the increased threat of terrorism in general, the President established a Commission on Critical Infrastructure Protection on July 15,
+In recognition of the increased threat of terrorism in general, the President established a Commission on Critical Infrastructure Protection on July 15, 1996.

-1996.
 Moreover, with respect to the specific threat against civil aviation, in the aftermath of the TWA flight 800 crash, the President established a commission headed by the Vice President on July 25, 1996, to review aviation safety, security, and the pace of modernization of the air traffic control system.
 The Gore Commission is working with the National Transportation Safety Board, the Departments of Transportation and Justice, aviation industry advisory groups, and concerned nongovernmental organizations.

 In our August 1, 1996, testimony before the Senate Committee on Commerce, Science, and Transportation, we emphasized the importance of informing the American public of and involving them in this effort.
-Furthermore, we recommended that the following steps be taken immediately:
+Furthermore, we recommended that several steps be taken immediately, including among other things, conducting a comprehensive review of the safety and security of all major domestic and international airports and airlines to identify the strengths and weaknesses of their procedures to protect the traveling public.